billpsomas/simpool/README.md

 ## Overview
 ### Motivation
 - Convolutional networks and vision transformers have different forms of pairwise interactions, *pooling across layers* and *pooling at the end of the network*.
-Does the latter really need to be different:question: What would happen if we completely discarded the [CLS]:question:
+Does the latter really need to be different❓ What would happen if we completely discarded the [CLS]❓

 <div align="center">
   <img width="100%" alt="SimPool illustration" src=".github/cnn_vit.png">